Son-in-law's Instagram resignation hurts Erdogan, Turkish officials say | Politics

 The abrupt resignation of Tayyip Erdogan's son-in-law from one of Turkey's most powerful cabinet positions shocked the government and angered some ruling party members who say the nature of his departure damages the president.
 Finance and Treasury Minister Berat Albayrak oversaw economic policy for two tumultuous years during which Turkey endured economic slowdowns, the COVID-19 pandemic and a 45% slide in the lira.

 Albayrak's message, addressed not to Erdogan but "for the attention of the public", said he was resigning for health reasons.
 It was followed by silence as presidency officials said they scrambled, and failed, to track him down for clarification.
-Erdogan, in a speech to Turkish diplomats in Ankara on Monday, made no mention of Albayrak and his party's spokesman declined to directly address the issue at a news conference.
+It took more than 24 hours for the government to respond, with a brief statement from the presidency saying Erdogan had accepted Albayrak's resignation.
+There was no immediate decision on a successor.

-Television networks, mostly owned by businesses close to the presidency, studiously ignored the departure of the government's economic policy maker.
+Earlier, Erdogan made no mention of Albayrak in a speech in Ankara.
+Television networks, mostly owned by businesses close to the presidency, had studiously ignored the departure of the government's economic policy-maker.
 But the main opposition Republican People's Party (CHP) said Albayrak's resignation via social media was unprecedented and amounted to a "state crisis".

 Within Erdogan's ruling party, some expressed dismay.
 "Resigning like this caused serious damage to both Erdogan and the party," an AK Party official said, citing both the content of Albayrak's message and the fact that Erdogan had championed him, at some political cost.